 Role and Reporting Relationship: The Quality Improvement Steering Committee (QISC) is established by the authority of the L.A.
 Care Quality Oversight Committee (QOC) and through this Committee to the Compliance and Quality Committee (C&Q) and then to the Board of Governors (BoG).
-This Committee is a collaborative workgroup that engages business units from multiple departments across the organization that are involved in improvement of care, services, and provider and member satisfaction.
+This Committee is the leadership body responsible for providing executive-level oversight to guide, oversee, and drive forward the Rating Programs strategy for Medi-Cal, Medicare, and State Exchange.
+The committee ensures high performance, operational excellence, compliance with regulatory requirements, and driving accountability across the organization for quality improvement.
+The Quality Improvement Steering Committee is established with executive leadership from Health Services.

-Structure: The Manager of Clinical Initiatives or designee serves as the Chairperson for the Quality Improvement Steering Committee.
+Structure: The Chief Medical Officer (CMO) or designee serves as the Chairperson(s) for the Quality Improvement Steering Committee.

-Quorum and Voting: A quorum is established when a minimum of 51% of the membership attends.
-All committee members have voting privileges.
+Quorum and Voting: A quorum is established when a minimum of 50% of the membership attends.
+All committee members have voting privileges except for the Stars Core Team which has one vote.